 - Static resource management habits.
 When moving to the cloud, you’ll need an entirely different approach to resource management.
 Unfortunately, many companies still use the approach they used with on-site infrastructure.
 As a result, they fail to dynamically manage their resources.
 In turn, this leads to increased costs.

 - Workload and resource mismatches.
-When looking for a cloud solution, you should find the solution that matches your workloads, needs, and requirements.
+When looking for a cloud solution, you should find a solution that matches your workloads, needs and requirements.
 If you don’t, you could pay for resources and services you don’t need.

-It’s important to note that these are just some examples of overlooked fees, and there are many more.
+It’s important to note that these are just some examples of overlooked fees (there are many more).
 Unfortunately, many businesses overlook these costs when they calculate their cloud computing budgets.

-Now that we’ve explained the pricing options and additional costs to be aware of, the question remains: What is the cost of cloud computing?
+Now that we’ve explained the cloud computing pricing options and additional costs to be aware of, the question remains: What is the cost of cloud computing?

-As mentioned earlier, it depends on your specific needs, requirements, and circumstances.
-In simpler terms, you’ll need to decide what products and services you need, which you don’t, and then estimate pricing based on your selected pricing model, tier and usage.
+As mentioned earlier, it depends on your specific needs, requirements and circumstances.
+In simpler terms, you’ll need to decide what products and services you need, and which ones you don’t need.
+From there you can then estimate pricing based on your selected pricing model, tier and usage.

-Fortunately, AWS makes this easier.
-It provides you with a pricing calculator you can use to estimate the cloud computing cost based on your specific needs and the AWS products and services you choose.
+Fortunately, AWS makes this really easy.
+They provide you with a pricing calculator which you can use to estimate potential costs based on your specific needs and the AWS products and services you choose.

-Once configured, the calculator will provide you with a cost estimate which shows you the costs per service, service group, and the total costs.
+Once configured, the calculator will provide you with a cost estimate which shows you the costs per service, service group, as well as the total costs.
 In addition, the calculator also provides full transparency and shows you exactly how the costs are calculated.

 Migrating to the cloud can transform your business, make it more efficient and allow you to generate more revenue.
-One major benefit it promises is significantly reduced IT infrastructure costs.
-It’s simple, when you don’t need to buy, upgrade, and maintain hardware, you can save a lot of money.
+One major benefit it promises is a significant reduction in IT infrastructure costs.
+It’s simple.
+When you don’t need to buy, upgrade and maintain hardware, you can save a lot of money.

-The thing is, to achieve these cost savings, you must understand how cloud computing costs work, what influences them, and what to avoid.
-If not, you could end up paying a lot more than you should.
+The thing is, to achieve these cost savings you must understand how cloud computing costs work, what influences them and what to avoid.
+If you don’t, you could end up paying a lot more than you should.

 Logicata is here to help you.
-We can design & build an AWS landing zone that meets your specific performance and cost requirements.
-And we are experts at finding AWS cost savings without compromising efficiency or scale.
+As part of our AWS migration service, we can design and build an AWS landing zone that meets your specific performance and cost requirements.
+We are also experts at fine-tuning AWS cost optimization without compromising efficiency or scale.